 First things first: seed funding

 Martin Zwilling talks about the difference between seed-stage and early-stage financing.
-If in the early stage you ask for money before you have customers, the seed-stage equals the critical period when you actually need funding to prove that your product works.
-He talks about a few bootstrapping recommended approaches such as crowdfunding campaigns, seed-stage “super angels”, micro venture capital firms, business accelerator funding, startup incubator seed funding or corporate seed funds for startups.
-Our own experience at ThinkOut taught us that one thing is for sure — no matter the odds of winning a contract, the rigorous exercise of writing a proposal is a great experience which will most certainly help you refine your concept.
+If in the early stage you ask for money before you have customers, the seed stage equals the critical period when you actually need funding to prove that your product works.
+He talks about a few bootstrapping recommended approaches such as crowdfunding campaigns, seed-stage “super angels”, micro venture capital firms, business accelerator funding, startup incubator seed funding, or corporate seed funds for startups.
+Our own experience at ThinkOut taught us that one thing is for sure — no matter the odds of winning a contract, the rigorous exercise of writing a proposal is a great experience that will most certainly help you refine your concept.
 It puts your thoughts in order; and your plan.
 It teaches you discipline, which is essential if you want to survive; starting with planning your money (you guessed it right — cash flow).

 Going further: building the dream team

-Finding the right team is an essential step which you should not miss while going on the Startup Adventure.
+Finding the right team is an essential step that you should not miss while going on the Startup Adventure.
 Don’t rush into this process, it’s always best to wait for the right hire.
-People who work in start-ups are true believers.
+People who work in startups are true believers.
 Self-sufficient learners who share the same values, beliefs, and mission.
 If you find self-motivated people who are willing to learn as they go, the startup may work as their own sweet spot.
 It simply becomes a matter of learning environments in which a team’s need of becoming great is accomplished.

-Maybe it’s a matter of luck, or a matter of karma or who knows…but the ThinkOut team seems to be drawn together in a close knit.
+Maybe it’s a matter of luck, or a matter of karma, or who knows…but the ThinkOut team seems to be drawn together in a close-knit.
 A crack team of superheroes fighting for better business.
 At least that’s how we feel like.
 Imagine such a team later on, when you run a steadily developing business… Great things on the horizon.

 What you’ve been dreaming of: creating the product